Richard Parks instructing a beginner fly angler.

 Because winter snowpack is high and winter snowmelt lasts well into summer in the stream drainages where brook trout are most often found, we cannot offer Beginner Brookie trips before at least mid-late June, and some years as late as the first week of July.
 They remain a great choice from this point through sometime in early September, usually around Labor Day.
 After this point, brook trout begin preparing to spawn, which involves migrations far upstream into remote backcountry, putting them out of reach.
 This makes other trips a better option after early September.

 Virtually all Beginner Brookie trips take place on several small streams feeding the Gardner River and the Yellowstone River, in the northern portion of Yellowstone National Park.
 Once in a great while we may visit brook trout streams in the Gibbon or Firehole drainages, but these are rare occasions.
-The formerly-excellent brook trout fishing in the upper Gibbon River is now a thing of the past as this water is being prepared for a cutthroat trout reintroduction.
 If you happen to be staying inside Yellowstone Park, we will meet you for these trips either at Mammoth Hot Springs or near the fishing destination.
 We'll arrange this when we know about where we'll be fishing.
 If you're staying in Gardiner or north of Gardiner, we will plan to meet you at Parks' Fly Shop.

 Please note that Beginner Brookie trips are priced identically to all other half-day walk/wade trips.